MaxThom/mir-rs/docs/roadmap.md

   - [x] connect to desired properties queue.
 [See ADR-11], --> no need for persistent queue if device disconect
   - [x] in redox, add new properties update in rest endpoint to device queue
 - [ ] update reported properties
+  - [x] send properties to redox
+  - [ ] move handler to dizer and not shipyard
+  - [ ] add multiple hanldler

 ## Cockpit